LeafySmoke420/modmanagers-thesims4/README.md

 It's just faster, safer and has a better performance than .net framework alternatives.
 I'm thinking on moving this to a electron-based app so I'm not sure if I'll downgrade to anything prior .net 6.

 Open issues for broken things, things you want and whatnot.
 Open a MR to add something, change or fix something.

+## License

+Is MIT so do whatever you want, I just, kindly ask you to add my name as the source of inspiration and if you need/want something different than this let's talk so we can improve it. :}

 If you think it's worth it, [buy me a coffee here](https://www.buymeacoffee.com/lwdgeek)